Nairobi National Museum

 Yony Waite, Curator, Coordinator and WBB Artist

 This aptly titled exhibition defies borders bringing together women artists from all continents into one space in an unprecedented event in the Kenyan art world.

-Before Yony left to continue her journey, she expressed her gratitude for acknowledgment of women in Kenya and Uganda, adding that the Contemporary Gallery at the National Museum of Kenya will be honoring the African participants of Women Beyond Borders with an unprecedented women’s exhibition at the Museum.
+Before Yony left to continue her journey, she expressed her gratitude for the growing recognition of women artists in Kenya and Uganda.
+The National Museum of Kenya would go on to honor the African participants of WBB with an unprecedented women’s exhibition at the museum.

 It’s wonderful being part of the worldwide web of women artists and particularly of this first global tour.
 Experiencing each box, as we dismantled the show at the National Museum, gave me an incredible range of sensations, from awe and wonder through shock and distaste.
 Judging from the remarks heard from the thousands of school children, tourists, and locals who visited the Women Beyond Borders exhibition in Nairobi, most reactions were curiosity and delight, although quite a few viewers were actually frightened!